 - n) Front mudguard must conform in principle to the homologated shape originally produced by the manufacturer.
-Front mudguards may be replaced and the use of carbon fibre or Kevlar[®] composites are allowed. - o) Front mudguard may be spaced upward for increased tyre clearance. - p) Rear mudguard fixed on the swing-arm may be replaced with cosmetic duplicates of the original parts.
-The use of carbon fibre or Kevlar® composites are allowed. - q) Rear mudguards fixed on the swing-arm which incorporate the chain guard may be modified to accommodate larger diameter rear sprockets. - r) The chain guard may be removed as long as it is not incorporated in the rear fender. - s) The existing rear mudguard under the seat may be removed.
+Front mudguards may be replaced and the use of carbon fibre or Kevlar® composites are allowed. - o) Front mudguard may be spaced upward for increased tyre clearance. - p) Rear hugger type mudguards fixed on the swing-arm may be replaced with a cosmetic duplicates of the original part.
+The use of carbon fibre or Kevlar® composites are allowed. - q) The chain guard may be removed as long as it is not incorporated in the rear hugger.
+If the chain guard is incorporated in the hugger then the chain guard section may be removed or modified to accommodate larger diameter rear sprockets. - r) The chain guard may be removed as long as it is not incorporated in the rear fender. - s) The existing rear mudguard under the seat may be removed.
 A mudguard may be fitted directly onto the swing-arm however it may not cover more than 120 degrees of the wheel. - t) The exact appearance, shape, size and location of the front headlights of the homologated motorcycle must be respected, and should be obtained by applying a plastic or metallic film on the front of the motorcycle.